Dropshipping Meaning & Dropshipping Definition

 Low Startup Costs

 The biggest benefit of dropshipping, and the reason so many startups choose the model, is the low cost to start.
-With dropshipping, you don't have to invest in warehousing or inventory (see what is inventory), and maybe even eliminate some warehouse jobs (see what is warehouse job).
+With dropshipping, you don't have to invest in warehousing or inventory (see what is inventory), and maybe even eliminate some warehouse jobs (see what is warehouse job) and create some dropshipping jobs.
 Instead, you can focus all of your effort and money on setting up a headless eCommerce storefront or using an online marketplace and start sourcing products to sell.
 This low cost also means low risk, so it's easier than ever to work on starting an eCommerce business.

 Wide Product Selection

 Since you won't be investing in any inventory, you can seek out and sell a much wider selection of products.
 This makes the model ideal for most eCommerce business ideas.
-It also allows you to build a storefront with ample opportunity for cross selling and upselling a broad range of products further increasing your revenue.
-All you have to do is find wholesalers and get some wholesale items to sell.
+It also allows you to build a storefront with ample opportunity for cross selling and upselling a broad range of the best dropshipping products further increasing your revenue.
+All you have to do is learn how to find vendors and get some wholesale items to sell.